 Will knew what the old man was referring to, and that's when he went a little crazy.

 The next thing he knew, he was at the sink, turning off the water, which he couldn’t remember having turned on.
 Evidently he had washed the bloody wrench, but had no recollection of having done it.
-Sweaty, chilled, trembling, and weak-kneed, he returned to the body and put it in the deep-freeze along side the body of the State Inspector who looked fearfully pale.
-Waxy skin.
-A gray tint to his lips.
-Eyes bugged out as though he had been strangled.
+Sweaty, chilled, trembling, and weak-kneed, he returned to the body and put it in the deep-freeze along side the body of the State Inspector who looked fearfully pale with waxy skin and a gray tint to his lips.
+His eyes were bugged out and his neck was all bruised as though he had been strangled.
 How'd you get in here?
 Will thought, but honestly couldn't remember.
-He slammed the morgue freezer and quickly went back to work, cleaning up the blood-sprayed mess, then by the time he stepped to the sink to wash his hands, he had finally stopped shaking, but not before he took the coin from Doolittle's pocket.
+He slammed the morgue freezer and quickly went back to work, cleaning up the blood-sprayed mess.
+By the time he stepped to the sink to wash his hands, he finally stopped shaking, but not before he took the coin from Doolittle's pocket.

-When he came back upstairs, his family was waiting.
+When he came back upstairs, his wife and son were waiting.

-Will sighed heavily, then said, "You know I love you, Anna."
+Will sighed heavily, then said, "Sure, sure, everything's fine."
+He saw the fear in her eyes.
+"You know I love you, Anna."

-Although she held a knowing and troubled look upon her face, she said, "I've always been proud of you, Will.
+Although she held a knowing and troubled look on her face, she said, "I've always been proud of you, Will.
 Nothing's changed.
-You have always loved and protected us."
+You have always protected our family."

 “What is it, Dad?
 A raccoon or something?” his son asked.

-He had a bad feeling, walked as though in a dream, and as he moved through the house he turned on all the lights, then standing in front of the basement door, he listened intently.
+He walked as though in a nightmare, and as he moved through the house he turned on all the lights, then standing in front of the basement door, he listened intently.

 Things were starting to get complicated.
-Life isn't supposed to be like this, Will thought.
-People live and they die...they aren't supposed to come back.
+Life isn't supposed to be like this, Will concluded.
+People live and they die, they aren't supposed to come back.